How to select the correct Tier One scope mount

 • Over-tilting consequences

-• Using a setup with cant more than half the scope's elevation adjustment makes zeroing at 100 meters impossible
+• Using a rail and mount setup with more cant than half the scope's elevation adjustment makes zeroing at 100 meters impossible.
+This is because you'll not be able to wind the scope down low enough to overcompensate the total in-built cant in your mounting hardware.

-Key Point: Avoid using excessive cant to ensure the ability to zero your rifle at standard 100-meter distances.
+• Key Takeaway: Avoid using excessive cant to ensure the ability to zero your rifle at standard 100-meter distances.